FC Petrolul Ploiești

-Asociația Clubul Sportiv Petrolul 52, commonly referred to as FC Petrolul Ploiești (/ro/), Petrolul Ploiești or simply Petrolul, is a Romanian professional football club based in Ploiești, Prahova County, that competes in the Liga I, the top tier of Romanian football.
+Asociația Clubul Sportiv Petrolul 52, commonly known as FC Petrolul Ploiești (/ro/), Petrolul Ploiești, or simply Petrolul, is a Romanian professional football club based in Ploiești, Prahova County.
+It competes in the Liga I, the top tier of the Romanian league system.

-Founded in 1924 in Bucharest as Juventus, through the merger of Triumf and Romcomit, the club won its first league championship in the 1929–30 season.
-In 1952, it relocated to the industrial city of Ploiești, adopting the name Petrolul in 1957.
-The club subsequently secured three additional national titles in 1957–58, 1958–59, and 1965–66.
-Its domestic honours also include three Cupa României titles, the most recent in the 2012–13 season.
+The team was founded in 1924 in Bucharest as Juventus, following the merger of Triumf and Romcomit, and won its first national championship in the 1929–30 season.
+In 1952, it relocated to the industrial city of Ploiești, and adopted the name Petrolul five years later.
+During this period, the club enjoyed its most successful era, securing three further league titles in 1957–58, 1958–59, and 1965–66.
+Petrolul Ploiești has also won the Cupa României on three occasions, most recently in the 2012–13 season.

-Petrolul made its international debut in the 1958–59 season, facing East German side Wismut Karl Marx Stadt in the preliminary round of the European Cup.
-The club has since totalled 12 editions of European competitions, eight of which were governed by UEFA.
+The team made its European debut in the 1958–59 season, facing East German side Wismut Karl Marx Stadt in the preliminary round of the European Cup.
+Overall, it has participated in 12 European campaigns, eight of which were organised by UEFA.

-Petrolul's colours are yellow and dark blue, earning players and fans the nickname "the Yellow Wolves".
-The team plays its home matches at the 15,073-capacity Ilie Oană Stadium, inaugurated in 2011.
-Its most prominent rivalry is with Rapid București, known as the Primvs derby.
-Additionally, Petrolul had a short-lived local rivalry with Astra Giurgiu from 1998 until 2012, when Astra relocated from Ploiești.
+Petrolul Ploiești's traditional colours are yellow and dark blue, a combination that has earned its players and supporters the nickname "the Yellow Wolves".
+It plays its home matches at the 15,073-seat Ilie Oană Stadium, which was inaugurated in 2011.
+Its principal rivalry is with Rapid București, a fixture known as the Primvs derby.
+The club also shared a short-lived local rivalry with Astra Giurgiu between 1998 and 2012, during the period in which Astra was based in Ploiești.